-Since its opening on October 1st, 1971, the Magic Kingdom has been host to countless millions of happy memories for multiple generations.
-Although the park hasn’t been around nearly as long as Disneyland on the West coast, the Magic Kingdom has a rich history of its own ever since Walt Disney conceived of what came to be known as, “The Florida Project” back in the mid-1960s.
+Since opening on October 1st, 1971, the Magic Kingdom has been host to countless millions of happy memories for multiple generations.
+Although the park hasn’t been around nearly as long as its counterpart on the West coast, the Magic Kingdom has a rich history of its own.
+After all, it was Walt Disney himself who planned and conceived what came to be known as, “The Florida Project” back in the mid-1960s.

-Fantasyland is one of the original themed lands that can be found in all Disney parks.
-Its persona represents a Renaissance motif and is most known for carrying Disney’s most classic character attractions.
-This is where Cinderella’s Castle lays dominant among other staples such as Peter Pan’s Flight, Mickey's PhilharMagic, Dumbo the Flying Elephant, It’s a Small World, and six of the other main attractions.
+You can find a Fantasyland in all Disney parks.
+Unlike other themed areas, it seems to transcend any cultural differences.
+Fantasyland is presented in a Renaissance motif and is most known for hosting Disney’s most classic character attractions.
+This is where Cinderella’s Castle reigns supreme among other staples like Peter Pan’s Flight, Mickey's PhilharMagic, Dumbo the Flying Elephant, It’s a Small World, and six of the other main attractions.

 • Mickey Mouse Revue (1971–80)